creativepulse/miniutils/docs/find_in_files.md

 The results from this script are outputted to the page if the script runs for the web, or to stdout if it runs from a terminal.

 In cases that results are too many for the web page, you can use the configuration variable `$output_filename` to make the script write them in a text file.
-You may optionally use the `$output_gzip` configuration variable gzip the output text file.
+You may optionally enable the configuration variable `$output_gzip` to compress the output file.

 At the end of the search process, the script shows you statistics on the results.
 You may disable them by modifying the `$show_statistics` configuration variable.